Adderalin/PMT-Position-Tracker/README.md

 * No more lag - no more lag waiting for earnings or having to parse your up to date orders!

+Session Management:

+* Opens Chrome for much easier session management instead of having to do manually.

 # Architecture